Check out the SI SCHEDULE for dates and times

 Modeled after the International SI Program at the University of Missouri at Kansas City, the SI Program at CSUF provides support to over 40 courses across 5 colleges, and 15 departments.
-For the 2017-2018 academic year, over 330 course sections are supported by SI, and approximately 20,000 students have access to SI supported courses.
-Moreover, due to additional support and funding made possible through the Student Success Initiative (SSI) the SI program has expanded its offerings to include support for courses during Summer Intersession.
+Over 330 course sections are supported by SI, and approximately 20,000 students have access to SI supported courses.
+Moreover, due to additional support through the Student Success Initiative (SSI) the SI program has expanded its offerings to include support for courses during Summer Intersession.

 - Effectively and directly addresses CSUF’s Strategic Planning Goal No. 2: